How to: Create and Execute an SQL Statement that Returns No Value

 Queries that we think of as returning no value actually do return a value — an integer containing the number of rows affected by the query.
 The complete code to declare an instance of a TableAdapter and execute a query should look similar to the following:

 The following example shows how to create a command and execute an SQL statement that returns no value.
-For information on setting and getting parameter values for a command, see How to: Set and Get Parameters for Command Objects.
+For information on setting and getting parameter values for a command, see.

 This example uses the SqlCommand object and requires: